MatzFan/ArcREST/README.md

 ## Limitations

-API FeatureServer query capabilities only at present.
+API FeatureServer (JSON) query capabilities only at present.
 Unauthenticated calls only (please raise an issue if you wish this to be supported)

 ## Installation